us-bea/bea.R/README.md

 # Instructions

-Thank you for taking the time to test BEA's R library.
+Thank you for using BEA's R library.
 The library is intended to make it easier to retrieve and work with BEA data.

 After you test the library, please send any feedback and, if possible, code that you have written to Developers@bea.gov (feedback and code can be provided together as an .Rmd file, or can be provided separately, in the formats of your preference).
 ## To Install and Load the stable, published version of the bea.R Library (recommended)